limingliu-eit-kth-tub/faas-microvm-proof-of-concept-demo/README.md

 ![The Hello Function Page](https://i.ibb.co/BLKX3tG/Final.png)
 ## 4. Future work
-Up to now our FaaS platform feels very unhandy to use.
+Up to now this demo FaaS platform feels very unhandy to use.
 Yes indeed it is.
 But with further development we can automate the management as well as adding a client proxy( or a gateway as you might like to call it).
 Ideally, the developer will simply need to select a programming language, upload their code and then the web deployment will be handled automatically.

 There are lots of add-ons the mainstream FaaS platforms provide, kind of making them must-haves.
 For example auto-scaling, load-balancing and performance monitoring, etc. Some of them we also will look into in future.